hardikk94/react-voice-note/README.md

 Convert blob to array buffer and store in index db and when going to playe again conver in blob url and play the audio\
 Handled audio permission - Untill allow microphone, User can't record a audio Handled 30 sec audio recording
+Created Utils service for converting buffer to array and Array to Buffer

 # check the permission for mirophone

 While going to first time record audio, there is one popop comes for asking a persmission for the microphone so click on allow will able to record audio also you can check you permission in chrome -> setting -> site setting.

 ![Permission](permission.png)

+# Challenges

+### `Conversion of audio/webm format to audio/mp3`
+This thing is very challenges like one my project is based on voice messaging and that support many platforms like android /ios(Mobile),  MAC/Lnix/Windows(Desktop) so all device have their own limits and capabilities so in that I need to conevert webm file to mp3 because mp3 supports in all platforms.\

+### `Store audio voice messages to IndexDB`
+IndexDB has less capabilities also there is some limitation too.First I tried with stire a blob URL and play the url in player it works but after reloading the tab it just clear the blob which was stored temporary in memory so after that I google and find a solution like convert a blob to array buffer and store in index db and while playing convert to blobn from array buffer.

+### `Conversion of Arraybuffer to blob `
+While converting a list of array buffer to blob I facing the issue of asynchronization beacuse there are different size of buffer and all have different size so I used promise.all in map function to wait until all buffer convert into blob.